matteohoeren/SpikeballReferee-ML/data_collector/README.md

 ## Notes & Future development

 - I created this code iteratively, and so this codebase grew onto what it is now.
 I am aware that this code is neither organized nor modular.
 This should be fixed, however i see little point in doing that.
+- The graph plotting opening a new browser tab each time is not a clean solution, it should be reworked or disabled.
 - It might be more user-friendly to migrate the sampling logic to the MCU and send the data via BLE.
 With that architecture, no long cable would be needed and one could use a WebApp for the data recording part.
 On the negative side, BLE would take ~30ms to transmit, which could make recording datasamples while transmitting a challenge.